YetOpen/certbot-zimbra/README.md

 ## First run

 If you don't yet have a letsencrypt certificate, you'll need to obtain one first.
-The script can do everything for you, including deploying the certificate and restarting zimbra.
+The script can do everything for you, including deploying the certificate and restarting Zimbra.

 Run
 `./certbot_zimbra.sh -n -c`

-This will do all pre-run checks, patch zimbra's nginx, run certbot to obtain the certificate, test it, deploy it and restart zimbra.
-Passing `-c|--prompt-confirm` means the script will prompt you for confirmation before restarting zimbra's nginx, running certbot/letsencrypt, deploying the certificate and restarting zimbra.
+This will do all pre-run checks, patch Zimbra's nginx, run Certbot to obtain the certificate, test it, deploy it and restart Zimbra.
+Passing `-c|--prompt-confirm` means the script will prompt you for confirmation before restarting Zimbra's nginx, running Certbot/letsencrypt, deploying the certificate and restarting Zimbra.

 Certbot will also ask you some information about the certificate interactively, including an e-mail to use for expiry notifications.
 Please use a valid e-mail for this as should the automatic renewal fail for any reason, this is the way you'll get notified.